muratk5n/thirdwave/en/README.md

 ---

-I bet it would be possible to rewrite the Mastad code, as long as the protocol is adhered to, communication between servers should be fine..
+Rewriting the Mastad code should be fine, as long as the protocol is adhered to, communication between servers would work..
 Don't like Ruby (the current code)?
 Rewrite it in, what's the hot lang these days, Rust?
 Go?
 Have at it..

 ---